Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 Remote Widgets
 --------------

-The `Remote Widgets` give the opportunity to control direct `publicSettings` of :mod:`pywisp.experimentModules`.
+The `Remote Widgets` gives the opportunity to control direct `publicSettings` of :mod:`pywisp.experimentModules`.
 It can be added different types of widgets.
 Currently the following types are available: